 What would happen if the US returned to the gold standard?

-That means that a return to the gold standard would also expose the US economy to the yellow metal’s sometimes dramatic fluctuations — while some think that gold would offer greater price stability, it’s been volatile in the past.
-If we look back further than the stability of late, we can see that it dropped steeply from 2011 to 2016.
+That means that a return to the gold standard would also expose the US economy to the yellow metal’s sometimes dramatic fluctuations — while some think that gold would offer greater price stability, it’s no secret that it’s been volatile in the past.
+Looking back past the metal’s recent stability, it dropped quite steeply from 2011 to 2016.

 As can be seen, returning to the gold standard would be a complex ordeal with many pros and cons associated.
 What do you think about the idea?
-Do you think Trump should bring back the gold standard?
-Let us know in the comments or by taking the poll below.
+Do you think the US should bring back the gold standard?
+And do you think a future president might do so?
+Let us know in the comments.

 - Historical Changes in Gold Prices